 By purchasing your ticket online you guarantee your seat.
 You may be disappointed if you attempt to buy your ticket on the day of travel or even the day before if you plan to travel during busy periods.

-Ticket Prices to Chiang Mai
+Ticket Prices from Bangkok to Chiang Mai

 |Seat Type||Online Price||Station Price|

 |1st Class A/C Sleeper||1,753 to 1,903 THB||1,453 to 1,653 THB|

 |2nd Class A/C Sleeper||1,011 to 1,291 THB||761 to 1,041 THB|

 |2nd Class Sleeper Fan||831 THB||581 TH|